 Following the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), a standard developed by the United Nations to globally standardize and harmonize the classification and labelling of chemicals, different countries and regions in the world have implemented country or region-specific versions of GHS.
-Under most of national or regional GHS, it is a legal obligation to provide the safety data sheet (SDS) of the product to downstream users in the supply chain.
+Under most national or regional GHSs, it is a legal obligation to provide the safety data sheet (SDS) of the product to downstream users in the supply chain.

-In Europe, the requirements on the format and content of safety data sheet are regulated by the REACH Regulation (EC) No. 1907/2006, while the criteria for classification and labelling of substances and mixtures are determined by the CLP Regulation (EC) No. 1272/2008.
+In Europe, the requirements on the format and content of a safety data sheet are regulated by the REACH Regulation (EC) No. 1907/2006, while the criteria for classification and labelling of substances and mixtures are determined by the CLP Regulation (EC) No. 1272/2008.
 In addition, according to the REACH regulation, an extended safety data sheet (eSDS) is required if a substance is put on the market in the quantity of 10 tons per year or more and the substance is classified as hazardous.
 In such cases, exposure scenarios should be attached to the SDS as an annex.

-Thanks to years working on the SDS authoring tasks, we are familiar with local requirements and common issues which enables us to establish an all-in service.
+Thanks to years of working on the SDS authoring tasks, we are familiar with local requirements and common issues which enables us to establish an all-in service.
 Once necessary information is provided, we take care of the whole process.

-Upon request, we will evaluate the existing data and relevant regulations to consult possible options for reformulation to minimize the hazard classification of the product, or for substitution of hazardous ingredients to safer ones.
+Upon request, we will evaluate the existing data and relevant regulations to consult possible options for reformulation to minimize the hazard classification of the product, or for substitution of hazardous ingredients for safer ones.
 We also provide the service of compiling the extended Safety Data Sheets with exposure scenarios for cases in which eSDS is required by the regulation.

 At Chementors, we always generate qualified SDSs which are legally compliant, scientifically meaningful, and visually attractive.